 Possession (also known as resource guarding) aggression is when dogs keep other dogs and humans away from their food, treats, toys, space, owners, other dogs, etc.

-If your dog is presenting with one of the types of aggression noted above, please seek the help of an independently certified dog behavior professional.
-Since aggression in dogs almost always escalates, the early stages are the best time to start a treatment plan.
+If your dog is presenting with one of the types of aggression noted above, please seek the help of an independently certified dog behavior consultant.
+Using ill-advised techniques, such as punishment for aggressive behaviors, normally makes things worse in the long run.
+Since aggression in dogs almost always escalates over time, the early stages are the best time to start a treatment plan.